Live Honeybee Swarm Pick-Up

 Little Giant Beekeepers & Bee Removal Specialists offers a turn-key service.
 If the bees reside in your home, we will cut open the area, dig out all the bees, wax, honey and larvae.
 The area is then washed with soap and water and filled with insulation.
 Finally we replace any materials taken from your home, leaving it exactly as we found it.

-All beehive removals are guaranteed with a two-year warranty.
+All beehive removals are guaranteed with a five-year warranty.
 Please call a professional at the first sign of a bee infestation to avoid this problem.

 European and Southern yellow jackets are smaller than honeybees, but differ because they are hairless, very fast and feed on other insects instead of flowers.
 They also have a very painful bite in addition to their ability to sting repeatedly.
 You’ll notice them more in the fall and they are commonly found in woodpiles, burrowed in the ground or in the little weep holes around your home.